CalieR/tamagotchi-crud/README.md

 - Delay: Calculate the time since last interaction and display an according sprite / image / message when the user returns to their pet ie are they sad, hungry, even dead?!?!?
 - Charting: Show pictographic representations of what's been happening since the tamagotchi was born

-Trello board for planning all of the upcoming epics and stories.
+Trello board for planning all of the upcoming epics and stories: [https://trello.com/b/jVFaS1jv/tamagotchi-app](https://trello.com/b/jVFaS1jv/tamagotchi-app)

 Tests